 Note: This page provides information on earning an early childhood education certificate.
 For details on other degree levels, please see our early childhood education degree page.

 A certificate in early childhood education will help lay the foundation for a career as a teacher working with young children.
 Certificate programs give students the chance to earn college credits without enrolling in a degree program.
 Early childhood education certificate programs usually include an integration of fundamental classes with specialty-focused electives.
 In a certificate program, students gain the skills and knowledge necessary to create a positive learning environments for young learners.

 Online learning appeals to students who are on-the-go.
 Students can study, research, and participate in class from anywhere with internet access.
 Review the following questions to help choose the right online program for you:

 Is the Program Accredited?

 Accreditation is a validation process that colleges and universities go through to show a high level of quality education.
 This is very important when it comes time to select an online certification program.
 In short, accreditation is like a peer review process.
-Accredited programs will include the competencies and guidelines as established by NAEYC (National Association for the Education of Young Children).
-This criteria ensures that students are given the best instruction to help them meet state and national requirements for early childhood education programs.
+Most curriculum is based on the national best standards established by the National Association for the Education of young Children (NAEYC).
+However, NAEYC does not accredit certificate programs, only programs that lead to associate, bachelor, or master's degrees.
+The criteria, however, ensures that students are given the best instruction to help them meet state and national requirements for early childhood education programs.
 To learn more about the accreditation process in the United States, visit: ed.gov/accreditation

 How Long Has the Program Been Offered?